-We recognized a benefit for credit losses in the first quarter of 2016 primarily due to decreasing interest rates and an increase in actual home prices.
-Actual and projected mortgage interest rates declined during the first quarter of 2016.
+- Home prices, including distressed property valuations, increased during the second quarter and first half of 2016. - Actual and projected mortgage interest rates declined during the second quarter and first half of 2016.
 As mortgage interest rates decline, we expect an increase in future prepayments on single-family individually impaired loans, including modified loans.
 Higher expected prepayments shorten the expected lives of modified loans, which decreases the impairment relating to concessions provided on these loans and results in a decrease in the provision for credit losses.
-Home prices, including distressed property valuations, increased during the first quarter of 2016.